 Earlier we said that only employers offer 401(k) plans.
 That means that if your employer doesn’t offer one, you will not be able to benefit from this option.
 However, there are other opportunities to consider!
 An alternative to 401(k) plans are Individual Retirement Accounts (IRAs).
 Just like 401(k) plans, there are two types of accounts that you can choose from.
 You can choose either a:

-Just like 401(k) accounts, there are contribution limits that people will deal with.
+Wait…are IRA ad 401k plans the same?
+No – but, just like 401(k) accounts, there are contribution limits that people will deal with.
 For example, in 2021 (and 2022) the contribution limit for an IRA is :

 - $6,000 for individuals younger than 50 years old